The Parkers Need Therapy

 Aunt May Needs to Back Off

 May doesn't respect boundaries in Peter's life.
 May has always been concerned about her nephew to the point of being possessive.
 Any time he tries to assert himself, she cuts him down.
 He wanted to travel to Hollywood (to accept an offer to star in a movie, a message delivered to him by the Green Goblin under false pretense) but May initially refused to let him leave, telling him he is too fragile.
 (Amazing Spider-Man (Vol. 1) #14) As a college student, she went to get him milk when he claimed to be sick, despite her friend Anna Watson telling her that she babies him.
 (Amazing Spider-Man (Vol. 1) #94) When he dropped out of graduate school, she was ashamed of him and refused to speak with him for quite a while.
-She told him that the opinion of a silly old woman didn't matter to him.
-(Amazing Spider-Man (Vol. 1) #271) She was giving him the silent treatment, which is a form of emotional abuse.
+(Amazing Spider-Man (Vol. 1) #27) She was giving him the silent treatment, which is a form of emotional abuse.
 She used silence to punish Peter for leaving school.
 The silence went on for an extended time and was used to make him feel guilty.
 The long term effects on Peter caused him anger and distress.